ycexiao/scikit-package/doc/source/support/frequently-asked-questions.rst

 I have a general understanding of fork, clone, commit, push, and pull request.
 How do I set up my repository for packaging?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Please be familiar with the terminology such as "fork", "clone", "push", and "pull request" :ref:`above <github-workflow-overview>`.
+Please be familiar with the terminology such as "fork", "clone", "push", and "pull request" explained above in :ref:`faq-github-workflow-overview`.

 You may fork the repository using the "Fork" button on the top right corner of the repository page.
 This will copy the repository to your GitHub account. e.g., ``github.com/scikit-package/scikit-package`` to ``github.com/sbillinge/scikit-package``.